Gradient Flows for Frame Potentials on the Wasserstein Space: Gradient descent for Probabilistic Frame Potentials

-it follows from (\ref{delta_bound}) that $W_2(\mu,\nu)\geq \frac{\delta}{4(M_2(\mu)+M_2(\nu))}.$ \end{proof} We remark that if and then the lower bound on the 2-Wasserstein distance to the nearest probabilistic tight frame $\nu$ supported on $S^{d-1}$ can be pushed correspondingly small:

-It should be noted that the identification of tight frames with minimizers of the frame potential holds also in the case of probabilistic frames.
-To that end, we rederive a version of \cite[Theorem 4.2]{MartinRTF} in the following lemma. \begin{lemma} Let $\mu$ be a measure in $P_p(\Rd), p\geq 2.$ The following bound holds for the probabilistic frame potential: $PFP(\mu)\geq \frac{M_2^4(\mu)}{d}.$ \end{lemma}
+it follows from (\ref{delta_bound}) that $W_2(\mu,\nu)\geq \frac{\delta}{2(\sqrt{M_2(\mu)}+\sqrt{M_2(\nu)})}.$ \end{proof} The identification of tight frames with minimizers of the frame potential holds also in the case of probabilistic frames.
+To that end, we restate a version of \cite[Theorem 4.2]{MartinRTF} in the first part of the following theorem.